rexiesxk/Shell-Utilities/README.md

 This repository consists of tutorials, resources , python,perl and shell scripts and command snippets for building system utilities.

+## CAUTION : Always make a backup copy of your files and folders before running the scripts.
+### While using renamers make sure you're not renaming any essential system or program files and folders.
+### Renamer scripts ashould be used to avoid mundane redundancy where the name or order of the file is not that significant.
+### Never run these scripts in the root folder or top hierarchial folder of your drive.
+### Copy the script in the desired folder and run with cmd/shell or any ide.

 ## List of  Utilities